Video summary

 This expression actually comes from horse racing.

-In order not to make the bettors angry because they felt that their horse had to win, the race organizers paid photographers to show which horse came first.
+To keep punters from getting upset because they felt it was their horse that had to win, race organizers even back in the day paid photographers to show which horse came in first.

 That's where the expression comes from.